gmorais671/open_erp/README.md

 # open_erp

-Use a personal project to create a ERP with new tecnologies and open to use.
+Use a personal project to create a ERP with new Flutter tecnologies.<br/>
+Free use!

 # Next Steps: